-- Erase Sector Protection Register
+- 1. Erase Sector Protection Register

 - 2. Program Sector Protection Register

 - 3. Sector Lockdown

 - 4. Program Security Register

 If a Group A command is in progress (not fully completed), then another command in Group A, B, C, or D should not be started.
-However, during the internally self-timed portion of Group B commands, any command in Group C can be executed.
-The Group B commands using buffer 1 should use Group C commands using buffer 2 and vice versa.
+However, during the internally self-timed portion of Group B commands 1 through 4, any command in Group C can be executed.
+During the internally self-timed portion of Group B commands 5 through 10, only Group C commands 3 and 4 can be executed.
 Finally, during the internally self-timed portion of a Group D command, only the Status Register Read command should be executed.